 I am the Doris Zemurry Stone Professor of Modern Literary and Historical Studies, Professor of Political Science, and affiliated with the Gender, Sexuality, and Women's Studies Program at Union College in Schenectady, New York.
-My work is on feminist and political theory with a focus on how political thinkers connect the interpretation and political meanings of particular bodies with broader political, social, and economic inequalities.
+I am a feminist political theorist interested in how political thinkers connect the interpretation and political meanings of particular bodies with broader political, social, and economic inequalities.

 For more information and access to past articles visit my academia.edu page